 Can you explain how the Triptych Panels should be divided?

-Between each panel should reside a 2-inch space.
+Between each panel should leave a 2-inch space around it.
 Without the spacing, it lacks that modern, cohesive look.
 If you are buying high end art, then the display should reflect high end art.
-More info on triptych can be found here
+More info on triptych can be found here.